anandu06dev/ng4StarterKit/README.md

 # Component Tree Design

-If we are going to develop a single page application with the router module, we should think primarily about the component hierarchy and sketch wireframes alongside the tree path.
-That way, we easily can approach a UX-Driven API design.
+If we are going to develop a single page application with the router module, we should primarily think about of the component hierarchy and sketch wireframes alongside the component tree.
+That way, we can easily approach a UX-Driven API design.
 The top-down flow ensures that the GUI storyboard is compatible with the resource representation enforced by RESTful practices.
 By mapping a GUI storyboard to the component tree we are able to identify full business use cases.
 The following phase model will be used as a basis: